Jake Marisnick Player Props: Tigers vs. Phillies

 |Games w/1+ RBI

-- The righty last appeared on Wednesday against the New York Mets, when he threw six innings, allowing four earned runs while giving up four hits.
+- In his last time out on Thursday against the New York Mets, the right-hander threw four innings, giving up three earned runs while surrendering two hits.

+- In 12 games this season, the 30-year-old has a 5.65 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.